geidsvig/AnsiblePlaybooks/Automating-our-Scala-Deploys-with-Ansible.md

 ### Code Examples

 In an attempt to shed some light on how I've gone about combining all of the above, I have created two Git projects.
-I will follow up with a [case study](http://code.hootsuite.com/?p=284) about how the following examples can be tied together using Jenkins.
+I will follow up with a [case study](http://code.hootsuite.com/?p=284) on how these examples can be tied together using Jenkins.

 - [DistBones](https://github.com/geidsvig/DistBones) - A skeleton scala/sbt dist project.
 - [AnsiblePlaybooks](https://github.com/geidsvig/AnsiblePlaybooks) - A sample Ansible project to manage multiple scala/sbt projects.